 App Near You

-- Individuals requesting reasonable accommodations due to a disability for events should contact the Office of Disability Services at 828-262-3056.
-For interpreter requests please review the university interpreter services policy.
+Individuals requesting any other reasonable accommodations due to a disability should contact the Office of Disability Services at 828-262-3056 or firstname.lastname@example.org.

 Parking information for your event will be emailed to you in the reminder email you will receive a few days before your visit.
 Campus parking is complimentary for all Admissions visit programs.
 Directions to the Office of Admissions can be accessed via Google Maps.
 The physical address for the Office of Admissions is 287 Rivers Street, John E. Thomas Hall, Boone, NC 28608.